Angels come into matchup against the Orioles on losing streak | Federal News Network

-BOTTOM LINE: The Los Angeles Angels come into a matchup with the Baltimore Orioles as losers of four straight games.
+BOTTOM LINE: The Los Angeles Angels enter a matchup with the Baltimore Orioles as losers of five in a row.

-Los Angeles has a 64-74 record overall and a 32-34 record in home games.
-The Angels have the seventh-ranked team batting average in the AL at .249.
+Los Angeles is 64-75 overall and 32-35 in home games.
+The Angels have hit 200 total home runs to rank third in MLB play.

-Baltimore has an 86-51 record overall and a 44-25 record on the road.
-The Orioles have a 62-6 record in games when they out-hit their opponents.
+Baltimore has an 87-51 record overall and a 45-25 record in road games.
+The Orioles have the ninth-ranked team on-base percentage in the AL at .321.

-The teams meet Tuesday for the sixth time this season.
-The Orioles lead the season series 3-2.
+Wednesday’s game is the seventh time these teams meet this season.
+The Orioles are up 4-2 in the season series.

-TOP PERFORMERS: Shohei Ohtani leads the Angels with a .304 batting average, and has 26 doubles, eight triples, 44 home runs, 91 walks and 95 RBI.
-Luis Rengifo is 17-for-41 with four home runs and nine RBI over the past 10 games.
+TOP PERFORMERS: Shohei Ohtani leads the Angels with 78 extra base hits (26 doubles, eight triples and 44 home runs).
+Luis Rengifo is 18-for-42 with two doubles, four home runs and nine RBI over the last 10 games.

-Austin Hays has a .280 batting average to lead the Orioles, and has 33 doubles, two triples and 13 home runs.
-Gunnar Henderson is 13-for-41 with two home runs and eight RBI over the past 10 games.
+Austin Hays leads the Orioles with a .279 batting average, and has 33 doubles, two triples, 13 home runs, 32 walks and 54 RBI.
+Ryan Mountcastle is 13-for-39 with a home run and six RBI over the past 10 games.

 INJURIES: Angels: Shohei Ohtani: day-to-day (oblique), Chase Silseth: 7-Day IL (head), Mike Trout: 10-Day IL (hand), Anthony Rendon: 60-Day IL (shin), C.J.
 Cron: 10-Day IL (back), Zach Neto: 10-Day IL (back), Sam Bachman: 60-Day IL (shoulder), Jo Adell: 60-Day IL (oblique), Taylor Ward: 60-Day IL (face), Ben Joyce: 60-Day IL (arm), Gio Urshela: 60-Day IL (pelvis), Jose Suarez: 60-Day IL (shoulder), Austin Warren: 60-Day IL (elbow), Jose Quijada: 60-Day IL (elbow), Chris Rodriguez: 60-Day IL (shoulder)